Document generation usage¶

 There are several ways to further customize the display document.
 Lets review a fully fledged example:

-which results in this HTML file.
+which results in this PDF file.

 Document file formats¶